Michelle Kees, PhD

 Jennifer Lamb, LMSW, MS

 Jennifer Lamb is a Clinical Social Worker and Program Manager for HomeFront Strong.
 Ms. Lamb oversees the HomeFront Strong program, including building and maintaining state-wide partnerships, training community clinicians in the HomeFront Strong model, supervising delivery of the HomeFront Strong intervention, and overseeing participant recruitment and program evaluation metrics.
 For two years, she worked in partnership with community clinicians and facilitated the HomeFront Strong program with military and veteran spouses.
+She also serves as a Trainer for M-SPAN's After Her Service program.
 Prior to her position with HomeFront Strong, Ms. Lamb served as a clinical social worker at the University of Michigan providing clinical services to adults and children.
 Ms. Lamb earned her Bachelor’s degree from the University of Central Oklahoma.She holds a Master’s in Social Work from Loyola University Chicago and a Master’s in Child Development from the Erikson Institute.
 Ms. Lamb hails from a multigenerational family of military service.
 She served in the Marine Corps both as an enlisted Marine and as a commissioned officer, and is also married to a Marine.

 Chrysta Meadowbrooke, MA, MSI